airqo-platform/AirQo-frontend/CONTRIBUTING.md

 Scan through the [existing issues](https://github.com/airqo-platform/AirQo-frontend/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
 If you find an issue to work on, you are welcome to open a PR with a fix.

+Note that you don't need to be assigned to this issue to work on it.
+Simply raise a PR that address it and add Closes `#issue-number` in the PR description to automatically link your PR to the issue, or mention the PR in this issue.

 ### Make Changes

 #### Make changes locally